stouffer/EvoGeoModules/manuscript/manuscript.md

 co-phylogenetic matching, and the number of observations of each interaction as the weight, we observe that this is marginally true ($\rho \approx -0.11$. $t
 \approx -5.09$ with weights; $\rho \approx -0.10$, $t \approx -4.6$ without;
 both significant at $\alpha = 0.05$).
 Results are presented in Fig. 3.
-The *negative* correlation comes from the fact that high interaction-level values in PACo means *low* contribution to co-phylogenetic signal.
-Nevertheless, this result ought to be tempered by the fact that the $R^2$ of both regressions is close to $0.01$; the association between spatial consistency and contribution to co-phylogenetic signal, albeit statistically significant, explains so little variance of either quantities that it can safely be disregarded when drawing biological interpretations.
-This implies that the spatial consistency of an interaction do not reflect its evolutionary past, but rather (possibly) extant ecological processes.
+Recall that the *negative* correlation here arises from the fact that high interaction-level values in PACo means *low* contribution to co-phylogenetic signal.
+Nevertheless, this result ought to be tempered by the fact that the $R^2$ of both regressions is close to $0.01$.
+Consequently, the association between spatial consistency and contribution to co-phylogenetic signal, while statistically significant, explains so little variance of either quantities that it is likely of negligible biological importance.
+This implies that the spatial consistency of an interaction does not reflect its evolutionary past, but rather (possibly) extant ecological processes.

 ## The contribution of interactions to co-phylogenetic matching is consistent across scales